jonathanglasmeyer/bachelor/bachelor.md

 The system that I plan to implement for this thesis will integrate with this project.
 It would supply the missing first step in the toolchain: automatically generating the transcriptions (for the project we only used human generated transcriptions) with speech recognition.
 The software solution from our project could then align those results.

 A live example of this idea can be seen at superlectures.com ^[http://www.superlectures.com/sigdial2014/welcome-and-conference-overview-1].
 They present transcripts generated via automatic speech recognition, aligned to the video in a searchable text box beneath the video player.
-The main problem here is the bad recognition accurary of technical terms, which diminishes the value of this solution: scanning the text is actually less effective than 'scanning the video' as the false-positives are confusing.
+The main problem here is the bad recognition accuracy of technical terms, which diminishes the value of this solution: scanning the text is actually less effective than 'scanning the video' as the false-positives are confusing.

 # Problem space dimensions